lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 **_What two or three factors were most important in you reaching Staff?
 How have the companies you joined, your location, or your education impacted your path?_**

 A T-shaped skillset has helped differentiate me and have served me extremely well throughout my career.
 It may sound cliché, but the soft-skills have been just as important as the technical ones.
-You can move more people and you need both to ensure you're getting it right as a team.
+You need both to move people at different levels, and to ensure you're getting it right as a team.

 Another factor is that I've been fortunate to ride the wave of multiple trends: